boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/data-source-embedding/javascript.md

     </tr>
     </tbody>
     </table>
- * Open the terminal in Visual Studio code and and run this command to install the `http-server` package,  which enables the sample to run a local HTTP server.
+ * Open the terminal in Visual Studio Code and run this command to install the `http-server` package.
+This package enables the sample to run a local HTTP server.
      ```bash
         npm install -g http-server
      ```
- * Run this command to initiate the HTTP server on a specific port(eg. `http-server -p 8000`)
+ * To initiate the HTTP server on a specific port (for example, `http-server -p 8000`), run this command.

      ```bash
         http-server -p <port number>
       ```
-     > **NOTE:** Replace `<port number>` with the desired port number
+     > **NOTE:** Please replace `<port number>` with the desired port number.

- * Once the server runs, open your web browser and navigate to the `DatasourceListing.html` file(eg. `http://localhost:8000/DatasourceListing.html`).
+ * Once the server is running, open your web browser and go to the `DatasourceListing.html` file (for example, `http://localhost:8000/DatasourceListing.html`).

     ![DatasourceListingSample](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js.png)

 ## How the Sample works

-* Utilizing the `XMLHttpRequest` built-in browser object, retrieve data from the `embedConfig.json` file within the `DatasourceListing.html`.
-If the `embedConfig.json` file is not found, the `showError()` function will throw an error
+* Using the built-in browser object `XMLHttpRequest` retrieve data from the `embedConfig.json` file within the `DatasourceListing.html`.
+If the `embedConfig.json` file is not found, the `showError()` function will throw an error.

 	![Datasource_iframe_js_embedconfigScript](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js_embdConfigScript.png)

-* The `getToken()` function generates an authorization token using the user's email and embed secret key from the `apiRequest object`.
-The obtained token is stored in the `accessToken` variable.
+* The `getToken()` function generates an authorization token by utilizing the user's email and embedded secret key from the `apiRequest object`. he resulting token is then stored in the `accessToken` variable.

   	![Datasource_iframe_js_gettoken](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js_gettoken.png)

-* The `showDatasourceListing()` function makes a GET request to the `dashboardServerApiUrl/v2.0/items?ItemType=4` endpoint with the `accessToken` as the authorization header.
+* The `showDatasourceListing()` function sends a GET request to the `dashboardServerApiUrl/v2.0/items?ItemType=4` endpoint, including the `accessToken` as the authorization header.
 The `accessToken` is obtained from the `getToken()` function.
-The obtained data is stored in the `datasource` variable.
+The received data is then stored in the `datasource` variable.

   	![Datasource_iframe_js_DatasourceListing](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js_DatasourceListing.png)

-* If the `datasource` variable is not empty, a div element is created for each datasource item and added to the panel element.
-This will make the datasource list visible.
+* If the `datasource` variable is not empty, a div element is created for each item in the datasource and added to the panel element.
+This action will result in the datasource list becoming visible.

    ### Creating a new Data Source

    * When the create button is clicked on the data source page, the `openDesignerForCreate()` function is activated.
 This function sets up the environment for creating a data source by removing existing content.
-Subsequently, it generates an embedded view using an `<iframe>` element, which directs to the data source designer page.
+Subsequently, it generates an embedded view using an `<iframe>`element, which directs to the data source designer page.

 	 	![Datasource_create_button](/static/assets/iFrame-based/sample/images/Datasource_create_button.png)